Anole (character): Alternate storylines

 Anole coming out to his parents.
 Original artwork for the scrapped storyline in New Mutants vol. 2.
 Art by Carlo Barberi.

-A scrapped story plot in New Mutants vol. 2 involved Anole committing suicide after coming out at Parent's Day and being shunned by his parents and two closest friends, Joshua Foley and Julian Keller, for his sexual orientation.
+A scrapped story plot in New Mutants vol. 2 involved Anole committing suicide after coming out at Parent's Day and being shunned by his parents and two closest friends, Joshua Foley (Elixir) and Julian Keller (Hellion), for his sexual orientation.
 The storyline was originally written to take place in issues 8–10.

 The storyline involved Anole's parents and others becoming outraged when some parents witness his instructor Karma kissing another woman.
 Anole reacts to his parents' outrage by defending her and outing himself.
 Rejected and disowned by his parents, he seeks solace in Josh and Julian, but also finds himself rejected by them.
 This causes him to commit suicide.
 The story resulted in Josh discovering Anole's body while attempting to apologize for his reaction, serving as impetus for him to reform his attitudes while Julian would maintain what would later be revealed to be a facade of indifference.
 Northstar, as Marvel's "highest profile homosexual," would be a key character in pointing out Karma's difficulties being accepted because of her sexuality by the students' parents, as well as the absurdity of a gay student killing himself over rejection in a school for outcasts.
 Weir and DeFilippis stated that in addition to being a message about intolerance, the story would serve as a key factor in redeeming Elixir from his initial introduction as an anti-mutant bigot while solidifying Julian's character as "cruel".